ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Trampoline Showdown: ACON vs. Springfree

-Here’s how this comparison is going to work: We will assess each brand on trampoline safety, quality/warranty, durability, design and pricing, choosing a winner in each category.
-That will cover the five main factors you need to look for when buying a trampoline
+For this comparison, we will assess each brand on trampoline safety, quality/warranty, durability, design and pricing, choosing a winner in each category.

 We will then evaluate a sixth category called “Other Factors,” where we will choose a winner on other trampoline considerations.
-These include trampoline weight limits, installation, bounce quality and accessories.

 1. Trampoline Safety